345 Comments

 Gas power generators generally don't use fixed gas delivery contracts.
 Instead they buy most of their gas on the spot market and pay whatever the market wants, or just choose not to run during the limited peaks if they don't think the power prices would support paying the high spot prices for gas.
 Basically, their model is to just pass gas costs along to electricity users in their electricity offer prices.

 Getting a pipeline built (and financed) would require enough fixed offtake contracts to convince lenders that there's enough guaranteed cash flow from the pipeline to pay for the debt.
 Since there isn't enough demand for long term offtake contracts, states would have to get involved to make the pipeline finance work.
 The main proposals have involved the New England states banding together and they themselves signing offtake agreements with the pipeline developers and rate-basing the cost of these agreements into electricity bills.
-This is very risky because if states can't resell all the capacity they bought to gas generators, electricity ratepayers end up paying for lots of worthless gas delivery contracts.
-For example, if the transmission lines from Canada and lots of offshore wind eventually do get built in the future these contracts will almost certainly end up worthless.
+This is very risky because if states can't resell all the capacity they bought to gas generators, electricity ratepayers end up paying for lots of unneeded gas delivery contracts.
+For example, if the transmission lines from Canada and lots of offshore wind eventually do get built in the future, electricity ratepayers end up forced to pay for pipeline capacity that goes unused.
 Another problem with this approach is that if any states don't participate, they'd still get the benefit of the extra supply on the grid (and thus lower prices) without paying for it.
 So there's a huge incentive for states to not sign onto the project and just free-ride.

 None of these issues are of relevance to granting permission to build or not.
 If it does not make commercial sense it wond get built, permissionor no permission,